-Posted By Matthew Jokajtys on December 4, 2012
+Posted By Jose Almanzar on December 4, 2012

 Congress enacted the Superfund Act, whose formal name is the Comprehensive Environmental Response, Compensation, and Liability Act, or CERCLA, in 1980 to promote the clean up (remediation) of properties, typically abandoned landfills or other sites, that had been contaminated by the disposal of hazardous materials.
 To further this goal, Congress cast a wide net and imposed strict liability for all “Potentially Responsible Parties” (PRPs) who contributed to the contamination at a site.
 See 42 USCS Sec.
 9607(a).

 CERCLA provides certain exemptions from liability, most importantly for bona fide prospective purchasers, that is, those whose due diligence uncovers contamination and who thereafter observe certain precautions and cooperation with government-sponsored cleanups, and a handful of limited legal defenses to liability for PRPs.
 However, the law does allow a PRP to undertake certain actions for cost recovery or contribution from other PRPs, although court rulings, including several U.S. Supreme Court decisions, make it less than clear when a cost recovery or, alternatively, a contribution action may be brought.
 See the Periconi, LLC Environmental Law Blog here for an introduction to the landowner liability protections under Superfund, and here for a discussion of the “continuing obligations” required to maintain landowner liability protections.